Skip to Content

 Want more Arizona content?
 Head over to our Arizona travel guides to explore the best of Grand Canyon, Sedona and beyond.

-We hope this hiking guide for the fun Fay Canyon Trail helps with planning your visit to Sedona, Arizona!
+We hope this guide to hiking Fay Canyon Trail helps with planning your visit to Sedona, Arizona!

-Please let us know if you have any questions about hiking Fay Canyon Trail or your visit to Sedona in the comments below.
+Please let us know if you have any questions about the Fay Canyon hike or your visit to Sedona in the comments below.

 Happy Hiking,